kraudy/MasterCompiler/docs/Spec.md

 For `SRCSTMF` params, the full path or the relative one can be specified.
 This, along with the `curlib` functionality, allows for easy context switching without being tied to a specific compilation instance.

-In any case, you can easily change the cur dir with a global hook
+In any case, the cur dir can an easily be changed with a hook
 ``` yaml
 before:
   CHGCURDIR:
     DIR: /home/BIGDAWG
 ```

-You can also define a global default hook to set default params values for every target in the spec.
+Global default hook to set default params values for every target in the spec can also be defined.
 If the params is not valid for a compilation command, it is just ignored.

 ```yaml
 defaults: